dataluscorp/browser/modules/libpref/docs/index.md

 [bug 90440] (https://bugzilla.mozilla.org/show_bug.cgi?id=90440) for a pref
 that was unused for 17 years.

-In short, prefs are Firefox's equivalent of the Windows Registry: a dumping ground for anything and everything.
+In short, prefs are Datalus's equivalent of the Windows Registry: a dumping ground for anything and everything.
 We should have guidelines for when to add a pref.